 - Wind Direction.
 Maximum CO concentrations normally are found when the wind is assumed to blow parallel to a roadway adjacent to the receptor location.
 At complex intersections, it is difficult to predict which wind angle will result in maximum concentrations.
 Therefore, the approximate wind angle that would result in maximum pollutant concentrations at each receptor location was used in the analysis.
 All wind angles from 0 to 360 degrees (in 5-degree increments) were considered. - Wind Speed.
 The CO concentrations are greatest at low wind speeds.
-A conservative wind speed of one meter per second (2.2 miles per hour) was used to predict CO concentrations during peak traffic periods. - Profile of the Atmosphere.
+A conservative wind speed of one meter per second (2.2 miles per hour) was used to predict CO concentrations during peak traffic periods.

+• Profile of the Atmosphere.
 A "mixing" height (the height in the atmosphere to which pollutants rise) of 1,000 meters, and neutral atmospheric stability (stability class D) conditions were used in estimating microscale CO concentrations.

 One-hour average ambient CO concentrations were calculated to estimate the effect during peak-hour traffic conditions, and CO concentrations were estimated at a receptor height of 6 feet.
+Receptors were placed along the roads in locations where public has access, spaced 25 meters apart.
+Receptor locations are shown in Figure 8 through Figure 11 in Section 5.1.3.

 The CO levels estimated by the model are the maximum concentrations which could be expected to occur at each air quality receptor site analyzed, given the assumed simultaneous occurrence of a number of worst-case conditions: peak-hour traffic conditions, conservative vehicular operating conditions, low wind speed, low atmospheric temperature, neutral atmospheric conditions, and maximizing wind direction.